Robert Henry Caverly

-Robert Henry Caverly from Villanova University, Villanova, PA was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2013 for contributions to modeling and design of radio frequency switching devices, and was elevated to Life Fellow in 2020, he became a Life Fellow of the IEEE.
+Robert Henry Caverly from Villanova University, Villanova, PA was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2013 for contributions to modeling and design of radio frequency switching devices, and became a Life Fellow of the IEEE in 2020.

 Early life

 Born in Cincinnati, Ohio in 1954, he received his Ph.D. degree in electrical engineering from The Johns Hopkins University in 1983. and a M.S.E.E and B.S.E.E degrees from the North Carolina State University in 1978 and 1976, respectively.
-He is the older son of Janet van Lierop Caverly and Robert H Caverly and grew up in Greensboro and Fayetteville, NC.
-He has one sibling, a sister, Janet Caverly Overstreet.
+He is the older son of Janet and Robert H Caverly and grew up in Greensboro and Fayetteville, NC.
+He has one sibling, a sister, Janet (Anne).
 He was first introduced to electronics by fixing the family televisions and by also received a small commercial shortwave receiver for a Christmas present.
-He was intrigued by the idea of hearing stations from all over the world, and eventually built a vacuum-tube shortwave receiver and obtained his amateur radio license in 1970, and eventually obtained his Extra Class license (WB4PWZ).
+He was intrigued by the idea of hearing stations from all over the world, and eventually built a vacuum-tube shortwave receiver and obtained his amateur radio license in 1970, and eventually obtained his Extra Class license (WB4PWZ), which he still holds and is still active.
 He graduated from Reid Ross High School in Fayetteville, NC in 1972.
-He married Margery (nee Miller) Caverly (Maggie) in 1979, and they have two sons, Robert William Caverly (married to Sarah) and Matthew Tucker Caverly (married to Jen).
+He married Margery (née Miller) Caverly (Maggie) in 1979, and they have two sons, Robert William Caverly (married to Sarah) and Matthew Tucker Caverly (married to Dr. Jennifer Preston).